mickem/nscp-docs/reference/windows/CheckTaskSched.rst

     %(parameters)            Retrieves the command-line parameters of a task.
     %(priority)              Retrieves the priority for the task.
     %(status)                Retrieves the status of the work item.
+    %(task_status)           Retrieves the status of the work item.
     %(title)                 The task title
     %(working_directory)     Retrieves the working directory of the task.
     ${count}                 Number of items matching the filter